ionStici/frontend/react/react-forms.md

 - An **uncontrolled component** is a component that maintains its own internal state.
 - A **controlled component** is a component that does not maintain any internal state.

-Since a controlled component has no state, it must be controlled by someone else.

-`<input />` keeps track of its own text.
-We can ask it what its text is at any time using `value` property, and it will be able to tell us.

-The fact that `<input />` keeps track of information makes it an uncontrolled component.
+The fact that `<input />` keeps track of its own information makes it an uncontrolled component.
 It maintains its own internal state, by remembering data about itself.

 A controlled component, on the other hand, has no memory.
 If you ask it for information about itself, then it will have to get that information through props.
 Most React components are controlled.